STYLE SHEET

 • More scale-ups, as founders and employees of successful startups share their knowledge and expertise.

-• More investment, not only from funds such as AirTree but also from founders & employees who exit and re-enter the ecosystem through angel investing
+• More investment, not only from funds such as Airtree but also from founders & employees who exit and re-enter the ecosystem through angel investing

 I’m particularly excited about companies transforming the way we live and work — especially if COVID has accelerated those behaviours.